a-p-jo/darc/README.md

 - Direct access to raw array and bookkeeping data.
 - Custom allocator support.

 Exact performance characteristics vary.
-In general, are better than `std::vector`.
+In general, all are better than `std::vector`, as only trivially copyable elements are supported, enabling us to use `realloc`.